awslabs/Renate/doc/getting_started/how_to_renate_config.md

         super().__init__(data_path, val_size=val_size, seed=seed)

     def prepare_data(self):
+        # This is only to download the data.
+We separate downloading from the remaining set-up to
+        # streamline data loading when using multiple training jobs during HPO.
         _ = torchvision.datasets.MNIST(self._data_path, download=True)

     def setup(self, stage):
+        # This sets up train/val/test datasets, assuming data has already been downloaded.
         if stage in ["train", "val"] or stage is None: train_data = torchvision.datasets.MNIST(
                 self._data_path,